What are Debt Covenants?

 - Incurrence Covenants

-First, “maintenance” covenants require the borrower to avoid breaching specified credit ratios, such as:
+First, “maintenance” covenants require the borrower to avoid breaching specified credit ratios:

 - Leverage Ratio (Total Debt/EBITDA) < 5.0x